 Aging isn't a bad thing, it’s the way of life.
 But there is a difference between aging and aging well.
 There are some important diet and lifestyle factors that either accelerate the aging process or make it go a lot more smoothly.The key to aging well starts with self-examination—and then taking control of a bodily process called autophagy.

 What is autophagy, you ask?
 Well, it's a natural thing that happens in your body.
 The word literally means "self" and "eating," and so as you might expect, autophagy is your body’s way of ridding itself of cellular junk like excess proteins and cells that are no longer being used.
 We've known about autophagy for a long time, but have more recently been leaning more about how awakening this process can majorly affect your biological aging process, reduce your risk for disease, boost your vitality and energy, invigorate your skin, and even help you lose weight.
-Boosting autophagy is one of the main goals of fasting.
+Boosting autophagy is one of the main goals of intermittent fasting.

 Oftentimes, this process lies dormant or is more muted than it should be, but it's already there in your body just waiting to be turned on.
-Exactly how to do this is what I cover in my new book, GLOW15.
+Exactly how to do this is what I cover in my book, GLOW15.
 But first, what are the signs that you're not activating autophagy and are therefore aging more quickly than you should?
 Here are five key signs.
 Being aware of them is your first step to boosting your vitality:

 1. You struggle with dry or dull skin.

 The first and most obvious sign of aging has everything to do with the skin, our body's largest organ.
 Our skin protects us from the elements, provides a barrier to the outside world, naturally expels toxins, and controls our body temperature—but it's also an outer reflection of our body’s inner health.
-Chronic stress can cause inflammation and prematurely age your skin.
+Chronic stress can cause1 inflammation and prematurely age your skin.
 If your skin is dry, itchy, flaky, irritated, wrinkled, or sagging, chances are it is because your skin is sending you a message.

 2. You sit a little bit too much.

 Sitting is the new smoking.
-Did you know that Americans spend 70 percent of their time sitting down?
+Did you know that Americans spend 70 percent of their time2 sitting down?
 Recent medical research has shown that our work and home life habits are contributing to accelerated aging.
 Sitting, whether in your car, at your desk, or in front of the television, is a factor in the onset of numerous health concerns including obesity, cardiovascular disease, high blood pressure, high blood sugar, excess body fat around the waist, and abnormal cholesterol levels.

 What to do: Log your standing hours, wear a pedometer or step counter, or invest in a standing desk—and even build some short HIIT workouts into your daily routine to counteract this common aging culprit.